testmactest/testmactest.github.io/_posts/2020-04-16-RedTeam-Exercises-with-OpenSource-Tools-Part-2.md

  As I suspected, the order of functions is a really big way that AMSI is fingerprinting now.
 So to bypass AMSI, we just have to reorder those commands who are idependent.<br/>
  You can move a number of independent position commands to break the Microsoft's signatures.

+<b> 3.
+ObfuscateCommand:</b><br/>
+Empire is using as default the "Token\All\1" obfuscation.
+From my tests, I observed that any of the \all options in Invoke-Obfuscation is likely to get caught.
+Try using a custom combination of the sub options.
+In my tests I used the following list: again you can use any custom combination you prefer, just do not break the limit of 8192 characters that Powershell is accepting :D.

+{% highlight powershell %}
 set ObfuscateCommand Token\String\1,1,2,1, Encoding\2, Compress\1
 set ObfuscateCommand Token\String\1,1,2,1, Token\Variable\1, Encoding\2, Compress\1
 set ObfuscateCommand Token\String\1,1,2,1, Token\Variable\1, Encoding\2, Compress\1, Token\Whitespace\1,1,1